 What Is 3 Pointers Shoot & How to Shoot 3 Pointers?

-Here I will discuss all the tips for improving your 3-point shooting that I learned playing basketball.
+Here I will discuss all the tips for improving your 3-point shooting that I learned while playing basketball.
 It took me 3 or 4 years to understand basic things that answer the question of how to shoot three-pointers.

 Shoot 3 Pointers Tips By Rob Willemse